A free video content platform that boasts over a billion users: is it really for you?

 Is there product information that you can share?
 Assembly directions?
 After-care tips?
 Or an ancillary information that supports your products or services?

-Record videos for your most popular blogs or if you are short on ideas, search for commonly searched terms that match your product or service e profile and crfeate content that matches what people are looking for.
+Record videos for your most popular blogs or if you’re short on ideas, search for commonly searched terms that match your product or service and profile and create content that matches what people are looking for.

-Charlie Bit My Finger and sneezing baby pandas – there have been many viral videos in recent years – but many were popular by luck and had no money-making strategy behind them.
-(I met the sneezing panda person once and she was not rich by any means)
+Remember Charlie Bit My Finger and sneezing baby pandas?
+Great examples of videos that went viral but became popular by luck and had no money-making strategy behind them.
+(I met the sneezing panda person once and she was not rich by any mean, and a little bitter her footage was not a retirement plan)

 Realistically the chances of creating a “viral” without a carefully thought out strategy built for an audience to spread information about your products or services is slim.
 But if you are brave by all means give it a go.